kathrynsujai/Activity_15/plan.md

 Goal 1.e:
-1) Create a code appendix showcasing all the code using the codeAppend function
+1) Create a code appendix showcasing all the code using the codeAppend function and echo = True to show the code at the end.

 Goal 2:
 1) Create a new repository on GitHub and link it to R.